 I’ve been teaching GWS courses here at WKU since 1996 and became director of the Women’s Studies Program in 1998.
 For the past few years, much of my teaching has been online, and I’ve come to enjoy the format very much.
 It’s conventional wisdom that “online courses can’t replace f2f courses.”
 I don’t think we need to spend much time in that line of thinking.
 I enjoy the range of students we get in our online courses—from all over the country and with widely divergent backgrounds and interests.
 I’ve also been impressed with how academically sound the students are.
 Our discussions are challenging and stimulating.
 As someone trained in literary studies, I’ve also been impressed with how well our written discussions proceed—reflection, response, questioning, disagreeing, changing—it’s rewarding.

-I’m thrilled that WKU’s first sustainability-focused master’s program went live Fall 2011.
-The M.A. in Social Responsibility & Sustainable Communities will be attractive to a broad swath of people—including our certificate seekers in gender & women’s studies.
+We are now in our fourth year (2015) admitting students into our sustainability-focused master’s program, a unique and exhilarating interdisciplinary program addressing the interlocking themes of environmental sustainability, social justice, and community studies.
+The M.A. in Social Responsibility & Sustainable Communities attracts a broad swath of people—including our certificate seekers in gender & women’s studies.
 If you’re interested in applying, click on the link above, or give me a call.

 I earned a Ph.D. in English, with a minor in feminist studies, at the University of Minnesota, in 1996.
 My scholarly work has focused on American, African American, and Native American literature, with an emphasis on race and gender, and I have articles in Contemporary Literature and African American Review, and another about Langston Hughes’ fiction that originally appeared in Black Orpheus and was reprinted in Short Story Criticism.
 My colleague Elizabeth Oakes and I founded and edited the Kentucky Feminist Writers Series, which led to three volumes, of poetry, fiction, and life writing.
 Telling Stories and I to I are still available.
 This series has been a tremendous experience and opportunity to meet some of the wonderful women writers who live in all parts of the Commonwealth.